Cleanse Me with Hyssop

 Cleanse Me with Hyssop.
 January 16, 2024.

-One of the beauties of snow in the winter is the sense of purity it invites into our lives.
-We look at the world in front of us with spellbound eyes as God puts the land to bed with a fluffy white blanket, saying, “Be cleansed of your work and troubles.
+One of the beauties of the new fallen winter snow is the sense of purity it invites into our lives.
+We look at the world with spellbound eyes while God puts the land to bed with a fluffy white blanket, saying, “Be cleansed of your work and troubles.
 Rest for a while.”
-Suddenly, everything becomes fresh and untainted, putting our own hearts at rest for a bit.
-Time seems to stop while gazing at the white flurries that gently cover the ground.
-Somewhere in the serene landscape, an image comes to mind of the purity God desires for our hearts.
-Pure hearts that are clean for Him.
+A land that was covered in the corpses of Fall becomes new and untainted, putting our hearts at rest for a bit.
+Our gaze is held by the white flurries that cover the ground in pure silence.
+Somewhere in that moment, an image comes to mind of the purity God desires for our hearts.
+Pure hearts, clean for Him.
 Purity implies a sense of holiness that can only be found in Him.

 We have other earthly symbols of the spiritual cleanliness God wants for our lives.
 Hyssop has been regarded as a holy herb for thousands of years, and this is no surprise given its use in the Bible.
-The Israelites were commanded to use hyssop to paint blood on their doorways to protect themselves from God’s wrath.
-Hyssop was used to purify their homes and to cleanse in ritual sacrifices as prescribed by God.
+The Israelites were commanded to use hyssop to paint blood on their doorways, protecting themselves from the angel of death that was to pass over the land.
+Hyssop was used to purify their homes and for cleansing in ritual sacrifices as prescribed by God.
 And after committing adultery and murder, in great remorse and repentance, King David draws on the purifying characteristic of hyssop when he asks the Lord to “Cleanse me with hyssop, and I will be clean; wash me, and I will be whiter than snow” (Psalms 51:7).

 Traditional uses of hyssop include: